jannikdonker/rccopy/README.md

 ## Installation

-A universal Mac binary is available for download from the "Releases" section.
+A universal Mac binary is available for download from [releases](https://github.com/jannikdonker/rccopy/releases).
 Currently, only macOS is compiled and tested but feel free to compile and test for other platforms.